Welcome to the About Page.

 Who's this Guy?

 I’m Nick Nichols.
 I'm a painter, photographer, designer, and the creator of Nona Bird, a creative education company.

 Eventually, I pursued a profession in graphic design and art direction.
 Lots of creativity, not much adventure.
-So I packed my snacks camera in hand and moved to Japan to work for the Japanese government.
-It wasn't the most artistic endeavor but it was an adventure - an adventure that kept me abroad for over decade living and traveling through Asia, and South & Central America.
+So I packed my snacks, camera in hand, and moved to Japan to work for the Japanese government.
+It wasn't the most artistic endeavor but it was an adventure -- an adventure that kept me abroad for over decade living and traveling through Europe, Asia, and South & Central America.

 What’s This Site All About?

 In short, it's a way to share my work with you.
 I primarily share my oil paintings because that's what I'm into these days.
 The oil paintings are mostly portraits and flowers.
 I love painting people.
 I love the challenge of creating a person's likeness and the emotion and thrill they get when they see themselves or someone they love in paint.
 I love painting flowers because I can create a big, fat beautiful mess and not worry that my roses look more like bluebonnets.

 I sell my work, but right now I mostly focus on commissioning custom portraits.

 I'm always happy to discuss new projects.
 If you're interested in my work or working on other projects, please contact me.